squarism/squarism.github.io/_posts/2012-08-10-coffeescript-fat-arrow.markdown

 tags: []
 comments: []
 ---
-<p>I found myself in a situation where coffeescript was complaining that Object has no method foo when it clearly did.
+I found myself in a situation where coffeescript was complaining that Object has no method foo when it clearly did.
 What is going on?
-Why is it so hard to call a class method from within a class?</p>
+Why is it so hard to call a class method from within a class?

 {% highlight ruby %}
 class Car